sthalles/sthalles.github.io/_posts/2017-06-07-intro-to-gans.markdown

 There has been a lot of advancements in training GANs to achieve state-of-the-art results, some of them can be found at [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498), where the authors describe some advanced techniques for both image generation and unsupervised learning training with GANs.

-In addition, there are two very good blog posts that really inspired me when learning to understand how GANs function: [Generative Models](https://blog.openai.com/generative-models/#gan) and [Generative Adversarial Networks Explained with a Classic Spongebob Squarepants Episode](https://medium.com/@awjuliani/generative-adversarial-networks-explained-with-a-classic-spongebob-squarepants-episode-54deab2fce39).
+In addition, there are two very good blog posts that really inspired me when learning to understand how GANs work: [Generative Models](https://blog.openai.com/generative-models/#gan) and [Generative Adversarial Networks Explained with a Classic Spongebob Squarepants Episode](https://medium.com/@awjuliani/generative-adversarial-networks-explained-with-a-classic-spongebob-squarepants-episode-54deab2fce39).

 Enjoy!